rui-ddc/mpv-scripts/README.md

 ## Setup
 Download **skip-intro.lua** and save it to `/mpv/scripts/`

-The default keybind to start/stop the skip is `Tab`.
-You can change this by creating a new file called `mpv/input.conf` with the following line:
+The default keybind to *start/stop* the skip is `Tab`.
+You can change this by adding to `mpv/input.conf` the following line:
 ```
 NEW_KEY script-binding keypress
 ```